lucques/conjin/doc/deployment_local.md

         - MariaDB server (if configured)
         - PHPMyAdmin server (if configured)
         - SCSS watchers
+    - Rebuilds selected services that define a Compose `build` configuration, using cached image layers when their inputs have not changed.
     - After Docker reports the configured services as running or healthy: Calls `./target/bin/preprocess`
 - `./target/bin/down`
     - Stops SCSS watchers and servers